mnebuerquo/create-python-app/README.md

 `./mn_build` to rebuild the container with the new requirement.
 You can then do a `pip freeze > requirements.txt` to capture the installed packages, but managing the packages is harder with them inside the container.

+I could put the pip install directory in a volume, so that it persists between containers.
+That would complicate rebuilds, deploying to prod, and removing dependencies.

 # Inspiration